-PERSONAL CARE II (PC II), HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE and CS RESPITE SERVICES
+PERSONAL CARE, CHILDREN'S PERSONAL CARE, HASCI AGENCY ATTENDANT CARE, HASCI AGENCY RESPITE, ID/RD AGENCY RESPITE,CS AGENCY RESPITE SERVICES, PCSC RESPITE, and PCSC RESPITE

-The objectives of the PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services are to restore, maintain, and promote the health status of Medicaid Home and Community-Based waiver participants through home support, medical monitoring, escort/transportation services, and assistance with activities of daily living.
+The objectives of the Personal Care, Children's Personal Care (CPCA), HASCI Agency Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, and PCSC Respite, and MCCW Respite services are to restore, maintain, and promote the health status and preserve a safe and sanitary home environment of Medicaid Home and Community-Based waiver participants through home support, medical monitoring, escort/transportation services, and assistance with activities of daily living and instrumental activities of daily living.

-- 1. Agencies desiring to be a provider of PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite and CS Respite services must have demonstrated experience in In-Home personal care services or a similar service.
+- 1. Agencies desiring to be a provider of Personal Care, HASCI Agency Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, services must have an owner and/or administrator that demonstrated experience in In-Home personal care services or a similar service.
 For providers contracting after July 1, 2011, the owner or administrator of the agency must have at least three (3) years of administrative experience in the health care field.
-If the owner will also be the administrator, he or she is required to have at least three (3) years of administrative experience in the health care field. - 2.
-Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services will require a license to provide personal care services.
+If the owner will also be the administrator, he or she is required to have at least three (3) years of administrative experience in the health carefield. - 2.
+Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services require a license to provide personal care services.
 Providers are required to renew their license annually.
-Providers who do not maintain their In-Home Care provider license will be terminated.
-Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services.
-If the provider loses their SCDHEC In-Home Care License for any reason, the provider must voluntarily terminate their contract with CLTC/SCDHHS immediately.
-With voluntary termination, the provider will be able to re-contract once required documentation is obtained and provided to SCDHHS/LTL.
+Providers who do not maintain their in- home care provider license will be terminated.
+Providers who are not licensed by the South Carolina Department of Health and Environmental Control (SCDHEC) will not be allowed to enroll as a Medicaid provider for these services.
+If the provider loses their SCDHEC in-home care license for any reason, the provider must voluntarily terminate their contract with SCDHHS immediately.
+With voluntary termination, the provider will be able to recontract once required documentation is obtained and provided to SCDHHS.
 If there is an involuntary termination due to lack of licensing, the provider must wait 6 months prior to reapplying for the CLTC/SCDHHS Contract. - 3.
-Provider agencies must be housed in an office that is in a commercial zone.
-Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a personal care provider.
-Effective August 1, 2019, Providers are no longer allowed to operate their business in residential areas.
-Current providers who are operating in residential areas prior to August 1, 2019, will be grandfathered.
-Requirements for agencies in commercial locations include all of the following:
+Provider agencies must be housed in an office that is not within a residentially zoned area .
+Any agency not housed within a commercial or unrestricted/unzoned location. must be prior approved by SCDHHS to enroll as a personal care provider.
+Effective August 1, 2019, providers are no longer allowed to operate their business in residential areas.
+Current providers who are operating in residential areas prior to August 1, 2019 will be grandfathered.
+Requirements for agencies in commercial locations include all of the following: Has a county/municipal zoning permit to operate a business

-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE